 Second, we can schedule a 20 minute Zoom meeting where you tell us about the class and we list it based on that information (again giving you a chance to review before we post it).
 Simply email email@example.com to set up a meeting.

 You decide.
 You can offer the students to simply listen in quietly, or involve them in the class discussion occasionally, in which case your workload is minimal.
 Alternatively, you can involve them more intensively, including offering them the opportunity to hand in work and receive feedback on it.
 Or anything in between.
 As mentioned above, the IEA provides sponsorship for a limited number of professors who issue grades and letters of participation to guest students.
 This funding can be used to pay for teaching assistants (TAs), or to supplement your salary.

 Yes.
 You can un-invite students at any time.
 Of course we hope you will only do it if the circumstances don’t allow for other options.

 Yes; you can review the applications and decide which students you want to admit.
-Alternatively, you can choose to let the platform do it on a first-come first-serve basis.
+Alternatively, you can choose to let the RSE team make selections.